ajcumine/miles/readme.md

 Dockerised PostgreSQL Database

 To run the database you will need to install Docker, then run `docker-compose up -d` to run a silent psql db.
+This will take environment variables from the `.env` file at the root.

 ### Why Docker?